eurofurence/reg-registration-form-uitest/README.md

 npm install -g testcafe
 ```

+If you do not have permission to install globally, you can use `npm install testcafe` instead while in the
+project root, which will install it to `./node_modules`.

 ### JetBrains WebStorm

 Alternatively, this repository includes a package.json, so opening the project in WebStorm should download its dependencies to